Thomas Truxtun: Writer

 Truxtun had a thorough understanding of the art of celestial navigation and was one among few men of his day who possessed such intimate knowledge of this navigational art.
 He also designed the original Navy signal manual and wrote the predecessor to the Navy Regulations in use today.

 Later civilian life

 Truxtun ran an unsuccessful campaign for the United States House of Representatives in 1810.
 In 1816 he was elected sheriff of Philadelphia County, serving until 1819.
 He also published several books, well known at the time, covering navigation, and naval tactics.

 Truxtun died in Philadelphia on 5 May 1822 and is buried at Christ Church Burial Ground.
-He was the grandfather of American historian Mary Henderson Eastman. as well as naval officer Edward Fitzgerald "Ned" Beale, who became a national figure in 19h century as an explorer, frontiersman, Indian affairs superintendent, California rancher, and close friend of Kit Carson and President Ulysses S. Grant.
+He was the grandfather of American historian Mary Henderson Eastman. as well as naval officer Edward Fitzgerald "Ned" Beale, who became a national figure in the 19th century as an explorer, frontiersman, Indian affairs superintendent, California rancher, and close friend of Kit Carson and President Ulysses S. Grant.